 The credit quality of retail exposures is indicated through loan scoring or other statistical approaches appropriate for homogenous types of credits.
 Modelers supporting lines of business with retail portfolios are responsible for developing valid, statistically based models for credit decisions, collateral valuation, and risk management.
 All credit scoring, loss forecasting, valuation, and other risk management models are subject to the Wells Fargo Model Risk Management Policy.
-See "Model Risk Management" and "Asset/Liability Management" sections in Management's Discussion and Analysis to our 2018 Form 10-K for discussion on our model risk management.
+See the "Asset/Liability Management" section in Management's Discussion and Analysis to our first quarter 2019 Form 10-Q and the "Model Risk Management" and "Asset/Liability Management" sections in Management's Discussion and Analysis to our 2018 Form 10-K for discussion on our model risk management.